The rules of

 Participants must be at least 18 years of age.

 The Promoter may permit Participants to have at least one corner or coach beside the stage during the Match, or, in lieu thereof, provide a neutral corner or coach for the Participant.
 Corners and coaches may only provide verbal instructions to the Participant during the Match and may use a towel to wipe chalk from the Participant’s face.
+Corners and coaches may go on the Power Slap stage adjacent to the stairs & chalk stands to provide instructions to their Participant in between slaps.

-- Participant Weight Classes
+Participant Weight Classes

 Power Slap weight classes and weight allowances are the same as set forth in the Unified Rules of Mixed Martial Arts.
 Catchweight Matches are permitted.
 Participants must weigh-in prior to the Match.
 Any Participant who does not weigh-in within the weight class limit by the weigh-in deadline set by Promoter, will forfeit 20% of their purse to their opponent on the first offense, and 30% of their purse to their opponent for each additional offense thereafter.
+The Promoter has the sole discretion to determine Participant compensation, championship and title structure, rankings, and performance bonuses, if any.

-- Participant Equipment & Appearance
+Participant Equipment & Appearance

 All Participants must wear a mouth guard and cotton inner ear protectors.
-No Participant will be permitted to participate in a Match if he or she refuses to wear the requisite safety commitment.
+No Participant will be permitted to participate in a Match if he or she refuses to wear the requisite safety equipment.
 No body grease, gels, balms, lotions oils, or other substances may be applied to the hair, face or body by the Participant.
 This includes the use of excessive amounts of water.
 However, petroleum jelly may be applied solely by an authorized cutman if the cutman or supervising physician determines that it is necessary for the safety of the Participant.

 No head gear or hats are permitted.
 Additionally, no equipment is permitted on the hands, arms or shoulders (such as braces or wraps).
+Non-invasive wraps and athletic tape may be permitted on the non-striking hand, arm or shoulder.

 Promoter may permit the use of any equipment if Promoter, in consultation with the Executive Director and/or the Commission, determines that the equipment has a health and safety function or is to collect performance data.

-- Match Pacing
+Match Pacing

 A coin toss (or other alternative method determined by the Promoter, such as seeding) determines which Participant is to strike first in Round 1 (Promoter may grant the coin toss winner an election to defend first, or may determine that any coin toss winner must strike first, so long as it is applied consistently for all matches in the applicable event).